-- 1. University College faculty members serve as advisors for first year students, including transfers students with fewer than 30 transfer credits. - 2.
-Department chairs assign an advisor to each student admitted to a major.
+1. University College faculty members serve as advisors for first year students

+- 2. Department chairs assign an advisor to each student admitted to a major.
 Students may request an advisor or change an assigned advisor by contacting the appropriate department chair. - 3.
-Academic counselors in the Advisement and Career Services Center serve as advisors for students who are beyond the freshman year but who are undecided about a major and/or who are on academic probation or suspension.
+Academic Counselors in the Transfer and Advisement Center serve as the initial point of contact for new transfer and dual enrolled students.
+The Transfer and Advisement Center Academic Counselors serve as advisors for students who are undeclared, readmitted, and are experiencing academic difficulty.